CTU-SematX/LegoCity/README.md

 Highly optional.
 Embed an image of the project logo and include links to relevant badges in the README.

-**Description**:  Put a meaningful, short, plain-language description of what the project is trying to accomplish and why it matters.
-Describe the problem(s) this project solves.
+**Description**:  Lego City is a Smart City Builder using Fiware Enablers and NGSI-LD under the hood and PayloadCMS as Wirecloud alternative with modern and fully customization UI.
+So you can build your Smart City platform the fastest and easiest way.

 **Screenshot**: If the software has visual components, place a screenshot after the description; e.g.,